 The Company maintains incentive bonus programs for certain employees which are based on operating profits of the Company.
 The Company also adopted a plan for the President and Chief Executive Officer of the Company, which formula is based on pre-tax profits.
+For fiscal 2002, no amount for bonuses was recorded in selling and administrative expenses due to the lack of earnings after exclusion of the insurance reimbursement.
 The Company charged \$1,073,000 and \$175,000 to operations under these plans for the fiscal years ended April 30, 2001 and 2000, respectively.
-The Company incurred no expenses for such bonuses for the year ended April 30, 1999 due to lower operating profits.

-Independent Contractor Stock Option Plan
+Independent Contractor Stock Option Plan:

-During fiscal 1998, the Company established an Independent Contractor Stock Option Plan under which up to 350,000 shares may be granted.
+The Company has an Independent Contractor Stock Option Plan under which up to 350,000 shares may be granted.
 An Independent Contractor Stock Option Committee determines to whom options may be granted from among eligible participants, the timing and duration of option grants, the option price, and the number of shares of common stock subject to each option.
 Each of the option grants in fiscal 2001 and 2000, as indicated in the table below, were granted to certain independent contractors at a price equal to the then fair market value of the Company's common stock.
 Each option grant permitted immediate exercise of a portion of the options (24% to 34% of the total grant) with the balance exercisable proportionately over the next two to three years.
-For the years ended April 30, 2001, 2000 and 1999, the Company recognized compensation expense of \$310,000, \$170,000 and \$58,000, respectively, as a result of these stock option grants.
+For the years ended April 30, 2002, 2001 and 2000, the Company recognized compensation expense of \$45,000, \$310,000 and \$170,000, respectively, as a result of these stock option grants.